AppLovin/AppLovin-MAX-Flutter/README.md

 #### 1. Adding adapters to your podfile:
 - Locate your `Podfile` in the `/ios` folder.
 - Open the `Podfile` with a text editor or IDE.
-- Add the necessary adapter pods for the mediated networks you're integrating, as specified in the [documentation](https://developers.applovin.com/en/flutter/preparing-mediated-networks#ios).
-It will look something like this
+- Add the necessary adapter pods for the mediated networks you're integrating, as specified in the [documentation](https://developers.applovin.com/en/max/flutter/preparing-mediated-networks#ios).
+It will look something like this:
 ```
 target 'Runner' do
   flutter_install_all_ios_pods File.dirname(File.realpath(__FILE__))